 3. Remove/clear vegetation

 This step is important whether you are filling cracks and potholes or if you are in the process of sealcoating your driveway.
-Weeds and other small growths need to be removed before successfully cleaning or making repairs in your asphalt, as these can prevent crack filler or seal coat to properly adhere as intended.
-Manually pulling out weeds might be a good idea, however, if you have a long driveway or if there is too much vegetation to remove, investing in a proper leaf blower and crack cleaning machine would be more effective.
+Weeds and other small growths need to be removed before successfully cleaning or making repairs in your asphalt, as these can prevent crack filler or seal coat from properly adhering as intended.
+Manually pulling out weeds might be a good idea, however, if you have a long driveway or if there is too much vegetation to remove, investing in a proper leaf blower and crack cleaning machine would be more effective, especially to forestall a gray asphalt driveway.

 4. Clean or remove oil and chemical stains